fenimore/go-translate/README.md

     def f blague

-And it outputs (what is in practice a color output) the translated words, the possible conjugations and up to 30 sentences in French and English which use the given word.
+And it outputs (what is in practice a color output) the translated words, the possible conjugations or french inflections and up to
+30 sentences in
+French and English which use the given word.

 	joke, trick, pouch, mess about, muck around, banter, josh, cheap joke, corny joke, joking aside, joking apart, being serious, dirty joke, schoolboy prank, below-the-belt joke, I'm joking!, I'm kidding!, Just kidding!, bad joke, sick joke, Seriously?!
 Really?!, no more joking around, no more kidding around, no more joking about, no more kidding about, seriously, seriously though, Really!, Honestly!, No kidding!
 Joking aside!,